Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Experiments

+\textbf{Repeated-MNIST.} Repeated-MNIST \citep{kirsch2019batchbald} duplicates MNIST a specified number of times and adds Gaussian noise to prevent perfect duplicates.
+Redundant data are incredibly common in industrial applications but are usually removed from standard benchmark datasets.
+The controlled redundancies in the dataset allow us to showcase pathologies in batch acquisition methods.
+We use an acquisition size of 10 and 4 dataset repetitions.

+\Cref{fig:rmnist} shows that PowerBALD outperforms top-\batchvar BALD.
+While much cheaper computationally, cf. \Cref{tab:runtime}, PowerBALD also outperforms BADGE and even performs on par with BatchBALD.
+We use an acquisition size of 10 for all methods, except for BatchBALD, for which we use an acquisition size of 5, as explained above.
+Note that BatchBALD performs better for smaller acquisition sizes while BADGE (counterintuitively) can perform better for larger ones; see \Cref{appfig:rmnist_badge_ablation} in the appendix for an ablation.
+BatchBALD, BALD, and the stochastic variants all become equivalent for acquisition size 1 when points are acquired individually, which performs best \citet{kirsch2019batchbald}.

+\textbf{Computer Vision: EMNIST.} EMNIST \citep{cohen2017emnist} contains handwritten digits and letters and comes with several splits: we examine the `Balanced` split with 131,600 samples in \Cref{fig:emnist_balanced}\footnote{This result exactly reproduces BatchBALD's trajectory in Figure 7 from \citet{kirsch2019batchbald}.} and the `ByMerge` split with 814,255 samples in \Cref{fig:emnist}.
+Both have 47 classes.
+We use an acquisition size of 5 for BatchBALD, and 10 otherwise.

+We see that the stochastic methods outperform BatchBALD on it and both BADGE and BatchBALD on `Balanced' (\Cref{fig:emnist_balanced}).
+They do not have any issues with the huge pool set in `ByMerge` (\Cref{fig:emnist}).
+In the appendix, \Cref{appfig:emnist_bald,appfig:emnist_balanced_bald} show results for all three stochastic extensions, and \Cref{appfig:emnist_balanced_badge_ablation} shows an ablation of different acquisition sizes for BADGE.
+For `ByMerge', BADGE ran out of memory on our machines, and BatchBALD took more than 12 days for 115 acquisitions when we halted execution.
-The Miovision Traffic Camera Dataset (MIO-TCD)~\citep{luo2018mio} is a vehicle classificiation and localization dataset with 500,000 images designed to have `realistic' data problems like class imbalance, duplicate data, compression artefacts and uninformative examples.
-For added complexity, the image scales vary widely, like natural data, with image widths between 100 and 2,000 pixels (see \Cref{fig:mio_tcd_examples} in the appendix).

-As we show in \Cref{fig:miotcd}, PowerBALD performs almost identically to BADGE despite three orders of magnitude lower computational cost, and both perform slightly better than BALD and much better than uniform acquisition.
+\textbf{Computer Vision: MIO-TCD.} The Miovision Traffic Camera Dataset (MIO-TCD)~\citep{luo2018mio} is a vehicle classification and localisation dataset with 648,959 images designed to exhibit realistic data characteristics like class imbalance, duplicate data, compression artefacts, varying resolution (between 100 and 2,000 pixels), and uninformative examples; see \Cref{fig:mio_tcd_examples} in the appendix.
+As depicted in \Cref{fig:miotcd}, PowerBALD performs better than BALD and essentially matches BADGE despite being much cheaper to compute.
+We use an acquisition size of 100 for all methods.

-For all methods, the model is a VGG-16 trained for 10 epochs using Monte Carlo dropout for acquisition \citep{gal2017deep} with 20 dropout samples.
-We acquire examples with batchsizes of 100 for all methods and $\beta=1$.
-In appendix \S\ref{app:further_mio_syn}, we show the softmax and softrank methods perform comparably with BALD on this dataset and discuss hyperparameter choices.